mohamedsamara/Redux-Next-App/README.md

   * Next is used for React server rendering
   * Redux to manage application's state
   * React Hooks in functional components
-  * Material UI for react components
+  * Material UI for React components

 ## Install